Management MSc 2017-18This course also available for 2015-16 entryThis course also available for 2016-17 entry

 The module examines the wider context in which IHRM initiatives are set in a wide range of different countries and cultural contexts.
 There is a strong focus on the strategies and practices of multinational corporations as well as a range of public, private and voluntary organisations.
 Assessment is by an individual assignment.

 This module provides knowledge on the multidimensional nature of risk.
-Students examine the different contextual settings in which risk arises and is interpreted, including business risk, environmental risk, individual and societal risk, and disaster risk reduction.
+You will examine the different contextual settings in which risk arises and is interpreted, including business risk, environmental risk, individual and societal risk, and disaster risk reduction.
 The module encourages critical evaluation through relevant case studies and practical exercises.
-Assessment is via an in-class test and a written assignment.

 This module builds on your knowledge of the fundamentals of globalisation and financial crises.
 You will have the opportunity to explore global economic downturns and consider the causes and consequences of such events.

 The module involves an analysis of tourism and the structure of the tourist industry.
 Tourist destination and tourist market will be reviewed and the tourism marketing issues will be investigated.
-Impacts of tourism from economic, social, and environmental perspectives will be analysed in order to develop tourism products in the destination sustainably.
-This module will include lecture and student-led seminars.
+Impacts of tourism from economic, social, and environmental perspectives will be analysed in order to develop tourism products in the destination sustainably. .

 We will always try to deliver your course as described on this web page.
 However, sometimes we may have to make changes as set out below.